arirismansyah/anki-kanji-deck-generator/README.md

 The front of the card typically displays the Kanji character, prompting the user to recall its meaning and readings.

 ### Back of the Card
-The back of the card reveals all about the Kanj  including readings, meanings, and mnemonic hint.
+The back of the card reveals all about the Kanji including readings, meanings, and mnemonic hint.

 <img src="/kanji-deck-generator/src/kanjideck_generator/media/front.jpeg" height='500px'>
 <img src="/kanji-deck-generator/src/kanjideck_generator/media/back.jpeg" height='500px'>